cetdac-org/cetdac-help-center/docs/README.md

 ---
 home: true
 heroImage: /approles.png
-actionText: English Reference Comming Soon.
+actionText: Guidance →
-actionLink: /
+actionLink: /en/getstarted/
 features:
 - title: SDK wih multi-language support.
   details: In addition to javascript sdk, we will also launch android, ios version sdk, for the server, we will provide nodejs and python version, please keep in touch.